St Giles in the Fields: The Rookery

 John Wesley, the English cleric, theologian, and evangelist and leader of a revival movement within the Church of England known as Methodism is believed to have preached occasionally at Evening Prayer at St Giles from the large pulpit dating from 1676 which survived the rebuild and, indeed, is still in use today.
 Also retained in the church is a smaller whitewashed box-pulpit originally belonging to the nearby West Street Chapel used by both John and Charles Wesley to preach the Gospel.

 The dissolute nature of the area in the middle part of the 19th century is described in Charles Dickens' Sketches by Boz.

-Architects Sir Arthur Blomfield and William Butterfield made minor alterations to the church interior in 1875 and 1896.
+At the end of the 19th Century the Architects Sir Arthur Blomfield and William Butterfield,under direction from two successive Rectors, made significat alterations to the church interior.
+Firstly in 1875 and then again 1896 the church interior was re-ordered away from its original Georgian 'auditory' lay-out to a more sacramental and ritual arrangement.

 20th century, war damage and restoration

 Although St Giles escaped direct bombing hits in the Second World War, high explosives still destroyed most of its Victorian stained glass and the roof of the nave was severely damaged.
 The Vestry house was filled with rubble and the churchyard was fenced with chicken wire, while the Rectory on Great Russell Street had been entirely destroyed.
 The Parish itself was in as parlous a state with the theft of the PCC funds and the surrounding area ruined and parishioners dispersed by war.
 Into this position the Revd Gordon Taylor was appointed Rector and set about energetically rebuilding the church and parish.

 The church was designated a Grade I listed building on 24 October 1951 and Revd.
 Gordon Taylor raised funds for a major restoration of the church undertaken between 1952 and 1953.
-It adhered closely to Flitcroft's original intentions, on which the Georgian Group and Royal Fine Art Commission were consulted The resulting works were praised by the journalist and poet John Betjeman as "one of the most successful post-war church restorations" (Spectator 9 March 1956).
+Removing almost entirely the Ritualist alterations of the lat 19th Century, the restoration adhered closely to Flitcroft's original intentions, on which the Georgian Group and Royal Fine Art Commission were consulted The resulting works were praised by the journalist and poet John Betjeman as "one of the most successful post-war church restorations" (Spectator 9 March 1956).

 Revd.
 Gordon Taylor slowly rebuilt the congregation, refurbished the St Giles's Almshouses and reinvigorated the ancient parochial charities.
 He also worked successfully with Austen Williams of St Martin-in-the-Fields to defeat the comprehensive redevelopment of Covent Garden, stopping the construction of a major road planned to run through the parish, which would have involved the demolition of the Almshouses and the destruction of this historic quarter of London, personally giving evidence before the public inquiry.

 After initially welcoming the liturgical and pastoral innovations of the 1960s Rev. Taylor eventually came to see himself and St Giles as defenders and custodians of the traditions of the Church of England, the Established Liturgy and the use of the Book of Common Prayer which he maintained in the Parish with the support of the PCC.